AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 - [`JUMP`](./instruction-set/#isa-section-jump) is an example of an instruction with constant gas cost.
 Regardless of its inputs, the instruction always incurs the same `l1GasCost`, `l2GasCost`, and `daGasCost`.
 - The [`SET`](./instruction-set/#isa-section-set) instruction operates on a different sized constant (based on its `dst-type`).
 Therefore, this instruction's gas cost increases with the size of its input.
 - Instructions that operate on a data range of a specified "size" scale in cost with that size.
 An example of this is the [`CALLDATACOPY`](./instruction-set/#isa-section-calldatacopy) argument which copies `copySize` words from `environment.calldata` to `machineState.memory`.
-- The [`CALL`](./instruction-set/#isa-section-call)/[`STATICCALL`](./instruction-set/#isa-section-call)/`DELEGATECALL` instruction's gas cost is determined by its `*Gas` arguments, but any gas unused by the triggered message call is refunded after its completion ([more on this later](#updating-the-calling-context-after-nested-call-halts)).
+- The [`CALL`](./instruction-set/#isa-section-call)/[`STATICCALL`](./instruction-set/#isa-section-call)/`DELEGATECALL` instruction's gas cost is determined by its `*Gas` arguments, but any gas unused by the triggered contract call is refunded after its completion ([more on this later](#updating-the-calling-context-after-nested-call-halts)).
 - An instruction with "offset" arguments (like [`ADD`](./instruction-set/#isa-section-add) and many others), has increased cost for each offset argument that is flagged as "indirect".

 > Implementation detail: an instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.

 > Implementation detail: an instruction's gas cost takes into account the costs of associated downstream computations.
 So, an instruction that triggers accesses to the public data tree (`SLOAD`/`SSTORE`) incurs a cost that accounts for state access validation in later circuits (public kernel or rollup).
-An instruction that triggers a nested message call (`CALL`/`STATICCALL`/`DELEGATECALL`) incurs a cost accounting for the nested call's execution and an added execution of the public kernel circuit.
+An instruction that triggers a nested contract call (`CALL`/`STATICCALL`/`DELEGATECALL`) incurs a cost accounting for the nested call's execution and an added execution of the public kernel circuit.

 ## Halting

-A message call's execution can end with a **normal halt** or **exceptional halt**.
+A contract call's execution can end with a **normal halt** or **exceptional halt**.
 A halt ends execution within the current context and returns control flow to the calling context.

 ### Normal halting